Mesa, AZ 85213

 In the wake of the Clark decision, a handful of states – including Alaska, Arizona, Florida, Idaho, Missouri, North Carolina, Ohio and Texas – have either passed laws or had favorable court decisions that specifically protect inherited IRAs under state bankruptcy exemptions for federal bankruptcy purposes.
 If the IRA beneficiary is lucky enough to live in one of these states, then the beneficiary may very well be able to protect their inherited retirement funds by claiming the state exemption instead of the federal exemption.

 Planning Tip: Caution should be used in relying on state exemptions to protect a beneficiary’s inherited IRA.
 People are more mobile than ever and may need to move from state to state to find work, pursue educational goals, or be closer to elderly family members in need of assistance.
 Aside from this, federal bankruptcy laws now require a debtor to reside in a state for at least 730 days prior to filing a petition for bankruptcy in order to take advantage of the state’s bankruptcy exemptions.
 Therefore, long-term planning should not rely on a specific state’s laws but instead should take a broad approach.
+It is recommend to get a Local Bankruptcy Law Firm to help in case you are facing bankruptcy.

 The Bottom Line